SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-open-message-box.md

 Displayed on top of other content, a modal message box blocks interaction with other parts of the application.
 A message box can be context-modal or application-modal.
 Message boxes are stacked per modality, with only the topmost message box in each stack being interactive.

-A message box can be bound to a context (e.g., a part or view), displaying the message box only if the context is visible and closing it when the context is disposed.
+A message box can be bound to a context (e.g., part or view), displaying the message box only if the context is visible and closing it when the context is disposed.
 A message box is opened in the center of its context, if any, unless opened from the peripheral area.

 ### How to Display a Text Message
 To display a text message, inject `MessageBoxService` and invoke the `open` method, passing the text to display.